-Re: 1306-1324 Broad Street, Victoria BC Rezoning and Heritage Alteration Permit Applications
+Re: 1306-1330 Broad Street and 615-625 Johnson Street, Victoria BC Rezoning and Heritage Alteration Permit Applications

 For over 15 years, Chard Development Ltd. has been developing mixed-use, primarily residential projects in the City of Victoria.
 From Corazon to Yello - and the many projects in between and currently underway - these projects have helped to strengthen the City, bringing diverse housing options and retail vigor to a broad section of Victorians.
 During that same period, the total value of tourism within the Province of British Columbia has grown by over 73% and the average occupancy of hotels in Victoria reached 76.43% annually in 2018.
-By way of the attached Rezoning Application, Chard Development is proposing the City's first purpose- built hotel since 2004.
+By way of the Rezoning Application, Chard Development is proposing the City's first purpose-built hotel since 2004.
 We are excited to have the opportunity to once again demonstrate that we are builders of - and believers in - Victoria.

-This proposed development occupies property owned by the University of Victoria along the 1300 block of Broad Street bordered by Johnson Street to the north.
-If approved, this development will bring 137 hotel rooms with supporting retail to Victoria's Old Town District.
-This lifestyle hotel will be operated by a well-known and well-respected international flag chosen specifically for their commitment to procuring locally-sourced products in all aspect of the hotel operation.
-Working in consultation with professional heritage consultant Donald Luxton and the recommendations made in the attached Conservation Plans, the proposed development incorporates the rehabilitation of the historic Duck's Building and the rubble stone wall of the original Duck's Carriage Factory as the central heritage design feature.
-Built to current building and seismic codes - with sprinklers and enhanced life-safety systems - yet adhering to the Old Town Design Guidelines (2019) and in keeping with the Old Town context, the development will provide significant economic benefit while allowing UVic - by way of a 99-year land lease - to retain ownership of the land.
+This proposed development occupies property owned by the University of Victoria ("UVic") along the 1300 block of Broad Street bordered by Johnson Street to the north.
+If approved, this development will bring 139 hotel rooms with supporting retail to Victoria's Old Town District.
+This lifestyle hotel will be operated by a well-known and well-respected international flag chosen specifically for their commitment to procuring locally-sourced products in all aspects of the hotel operation.
+Working in consultation with professional heritage consultant Donald Luxton and the recommendations made in the submitted Conservation Plans, the proposed development incorporates the rehabilitation of the historic Duck's Building and the rubble stone wall of the original Duck's Carriage Factory as the central heritage design features.
+Future looking and built to incoming building and seismic codes - with sprinklers and enhanced life-safety systems - yet adhering to the Old Town Design Guidelines (2019) and in keeping with the Old Town context, the development will provide significant economic benefit while allowing UVic - by way of a 99-year land lease - to obtain annual income and retain ownership of the land.

-The enclosed application follows four years of review and discussion between Chard Development, UVic Properties, City Staff, the Heritage Design Panel, the Downtown Residents' Association, neighbours, tenants and the community at large.
-In fact, the enclosed application represents a completely reimagined approach to development based on strong feedback received during extensive consultation in 2017 under a previous approach.
+This rezoning application follows four years of review and discussion between Chard Development, UVic Properties, City Staff, the Heritage Design Panel, Urban Design Panel, the Downtown Residents' Association, neighbours, tenants and the community at large.
+In fact, the application represents a completely reimagined approach to development based on strong feedback received during extensive consultation in 2017 under a previous development concept.

-The enclosed Application includes a revised set of Architectural and Landscape drawings that include responses to recent comments from the Technical Review Group and the Heritage Advisory Panel.
+The application includes a revised set of Architectural and Landscape drawings that incorporate responses to recent comments from the City of Victoria, the Heritage Advisory Panel, Advisory Design Panel, community stakeholders and our consulting team given the incoming, and much more stringent, building and seismic code.